xhtml2pdf/xhtml2pdf/doc/usage.rst

 The @frame definition follows the style sheet convention of ordinary CSS style sheets:

 Here's a definition of a page template with one Content Frame.
-It makes use of the a Letter page size of 612pt x 792pt.
+It makes use of the Letter page size of 612pt x 792pt.

 ::